Cray-HPE/docs-csm/install/prepare_configuration_payload.md

 The process to reinstall must have the configuration payload files available.

-1. Collect Payload for Reinstall
+1. Collect Payload for Reinstall.

    1. These files from a previous install are needed to do a reinstall.